FurretGoWalcc/junk/docs/DSP/Fourier Transform.md

 >	- **1.
 Identify frequency makeup (the individual sinusoids which could represent our signal)**
 >	- **2.
 Do something to a particular group of frequencies, in which case we need a frequency representation of a signal so that we can scale desired portions appropriately.****

->[!hint]- Building the Continuous Fourier Transform from the Ground-Up
+>[!tip]- Building the Continuous Fourier Transform from the Ground-Up
 >![[Pasted image 20230102144235.png]]
 >- 3Blue1Brown shows it in a pretty elegant way in this picture.
 >	- At the top, we have the input signal.
 It's got a constant frequency or set of frequencies.